ElenaGrischenko/course_work_parallel_computing/README.md

 ## Compile an run on the comand line

 If you know how to compile programs on the command line, and if you have downloaded the programm, you can easily compile and run programm.
-Just change into one of the chapter directories inside "sources" and use the command
+Just use the command

                   javac ExampleClassName.java